 - His name is often mentioned in the four “lost presidents” which include Rutherford B. Hayes, Chester B. Arthur, and William H. Harrison.
-Those presidents’ terms in the White House have been considered anything but uneventful.
+To some historians and scholars alike, those presidents’ terms in the White House have been considered anything but uneventful.
 The term “lost presidents” was coined by Thomas Wolfe, an American novelist.

 - His assassination came about 3 months after he was sworn into office.
 Unfortunately, that places him second on the list of shortest serving U.S. presidents of all time.
 He comes behind President William H. Harrison (9th US President).

 - James Garfield fell in the canal at least 14 times while working as a mull boy on a canal boat.